Volvo XC40 review - MPG, CO2 and running costs

 - 1Volvo XC40 reviewThe Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

-- 2Engines, performance and driveThe XC40 majors on comfort and refinement instead of entertainment, but it makes a decent fist of delivering this
+- 2Engines, performance and driveThe XC40 majors on comfort and refinement instead of driving entertainment, and it does so rather well

-- 5Practicality, comfort and boot spaceA well-judged amount of cabin space and a some neat features to help maximise boot space make the XC40 more than practical enough
+- 5Practicality, comfort and boot spaceA well-judged amount of cabin space and some neat features to help maximise boot space make the XC40 more than practical enough

-- 6Reliability and SafetyA new platform but some proven engines should help to keep it reliable.
-Bags of top-notch Volvo safety kit on board, too
+- 6Reliability and SafetyProven engines should help to keep the XC40 reliable, while there's bags of top-notch Volvo safety kit on board, too